 Xin Liu, Professor.
 History and/of anthropology, contemporary trends in social theory, social/cultural anthropology, comparative societies, capitalism and culture, America and China/East Asia.

-Lisa A. Maher, Assistant Professor.
+Lisa A. Maher, Associate Professor.
 Archaeology, hunter-gatherers, prehistory, geoarchaeology, landscape use, stone tools technology, emergence of social complexity.

 Stefania Pandolfo, Professor.
 Cultural anthropology, Islam, Middle East, theories of subjectivity, postcolonial criticism, anthropology and literature, the Maghreb, mental illness.

-Jun Sunseri, Assistant Professor.
+Jun Sunseri, Associate Professor.
 Historical archaeology, zooarchaeology, ceramic material science, GIS, landscape archaeology, experimental archaeology, community-engaged scholarship, outreach, foodways, actualistic research.

 Alexei Yurchak, Associate Professor.
 Language, Discourse, power, social theory, late socialism, theories of ideology, subjectivity, popular culture, ideology, Soviet and post-Soviet culture and society, post-socialism, telecommunications, linguistics, speech synthesis.